 All of our degrees will equip you with the skills you need to succeed in industry, including design, problem solving, numeracy and analysis skills, together with ‘transferable skills’, such as communication and working as a team.

-92%* of our recent graduates have successfully secured positions with organisations or have gone on to further study within six months of graduating (Unistats).
+95% of our recent graduates have successfully secured positions with organisations or have gone on to further study within six months of graduating (Unistats).
 You will find many of our graduates working for organisations such as ARM Ltd, Sharp, Sony, BAE Systems, Pace, Filtronic, BNFL, AEAT Rail, Ford and the BBC.

-Salaries vary from company to company, with some sectors attracting higher salaries due to demand.
+According to Prospects salaries vary from company to company, with some sectors attracting higher salaries due to demand.
 However typical starting salaries for newly graduated electrical/electronics engineers start at around £20,000 - £25,000.
 Experienced or incorporated engineers can earn between £28,000 and £40,000 and a chartered electrical engineer can earn higher salaries of £40,000 - £55,000 or more.

 Strong industrial links